CDCgov/MaRS/docs/index.md

 **Handling Liquids**<br>
 Good liquid handling measures are essential, particularly when quantifying libraries or diluting concentrated libraries for making clusters.

-  * Small differences in volumes (±0.5 μl) can sometimes cause large differences in cluster numbers (~100,000).
+  * Small differences in volumes (±0.5 uL) can sometimes cause large differences in cluster numbers (~100,000).
   * Small volume pipetting can be a source of potential error in protocols requiring the generation of standard curves, such as qPCR, or small but precise volumes, such as the Agilent Bioanalyzer.
   * If small volumes are unavoidable, use due diligence to make sure that pipettes are correctly calibrated.
   * Make sure that pipettes are not used at the volume extremes of their performance specifications.